 Blue Cross Blue Shield

-Blue Cross Blue Shield were started as non profit health care plans with negotiated provider contracts.
+Blue Cross Blue Shield was started as a non profit health care provider with negotiated provider contracts.
 In exchange for this contract, the provider receives prompt payment of claims, has access to regional professional representatives, and provides educational seminars and workshops to keep providers up to date on BCBS procedures and medical billing information.

 BCBS plans are forbidden by state laws from canceling coverage for an individual because of poor health.
 They are regulated by state insurance commissioners and have to get approval for rate increases or benefit changes affecting members in the state.
 BCBS plans also allow conversion from group to individual plans and allows individuals to transfer coverage when moving to another region.

 Types of Health Insurance Coverage

 Traditional indemnity or fee for service health insurance providers pay a fixed amount for each procedure or diagnosis or pay a percentage of the physicians charges.
 The insurance company would then reimburse based on the provisions of the policy.
 With this type of coverage, reimbursement increases as the fees, number of procedures, or types of service increase.
 There's not as much of an incentive to control costs.

 HMO's provide health benefits through a network of approved providers.
 These providers could work for the HMO itself, be providers for a practice that is contracted with the HMO, or belong to an independent organization.
 HMO's typically promote wellness care programs to emphasize preventive care such as annual exams.
 HMO health insurance coverage is typically places a lot of emphasis on cost containment.
 Co-pays are typically required for services under HMO plans.